 Intelligence Quotient (IQ) is an established method of measuring a person's intelligence.
 Historically, it was related to the relationship between mental age and physical age. (mental age / physical age x 100 = IQ).
 If the mental age - as computed via tests - was the same as actual age then the score was 100.

-However, IQ is no longer measured like this and is typically measured now as a score based on a standardised test whereby the median (think middle) score is rated as 100.
+However, IQ is no longer measured like this and is typically measured now as a score based on a standardized test whereby the median (think middle) score is rated as 100.
 A higher score would be therefore rated as an IQ over 100.
 These tests vary but can often combine elements of mathematics, general knowledge and vocabulary.

 If you've taken the tests and been given a high IQ and/or are a member of MENSA then you'll almost certainly think it is.
 Everyone else probably couldn't care less until some employer asks you to take the test !